jandockx/dns-sd-lookup/On_dns_full_and_domain_and_host_names.md

 The allowed characters in a host name differ between TLDs, and change over time.

-# Existing regexs and validators
+# Existing regular expressions and validators

 ## http://rubular.com/r/KByADagF3Z